What are you doing for SEL Day?

-If you haven’t heard of it, it’s understandable.
-This year is just the second year of this campaign (hopefully, annual) to create international recognition of the importance of social and emotional learning (SEL) in schools and communities globally.
-The idea of behind SEL Day is setting aside a dedicated day for educators and community groups to create activities that raise awareness of the critical role of SEL in young people’s development.
+SEL Day aims to create international recognition of the importance of Social and Emotional Learning (SEL) in schools and communities globally.
+The idea of behind SEL Day is to set aside a dedicated day for educators and community groups to create activities that raise awareness of the critical role of SEL in young people’s development.

 Not all educational communities are equally versed in SEL.
 It includes the critical skills needed to manage emotions, exercise self-regulation (self-control), and extends to the skills to flourish in schools, relationships, and the workplace.
 The ability to feel empathy, and work well with others?
 SEL.

-The first SEL Day last March was a joint project of Urban Assembly and SEL4US, a global campaign kicked off with the website selday.org, which includes toolkits to guide participants in advocating for SEL in communities worldwide.
+The first SEL Day in 2020 was a joint project of Urban Assembly and SEL4US, a global campaign kicked off with the website selday.org, which includes toolkits to guide participants in advocating for SEL in communities worldwide.

-Here are some of the things they urge doing:
+Here are some of the things you can do to spread SEL:

-*Highlight SEL best practice in your school, organization or community with an article, video, podcast, or other presentation
+- Highlight SEL best practices in your school, organization, or community with an article, video, podcast, or other presentation

 There are all kinds of events planned online – panels, podcasts, live Twitter chats, and webinars.
 Three online panels I’m looking forward to in particular, organized by SEL day founders: